Low-budget movies are often seen as a compromise, needing more resources and the big-name talent of their more expensive counterparts.

 8. Saw (2004)

 Saw is a horror film directed by James Wan and starring Cary Elwes, Leigh Whannell, and Danny Glover.
-The movie follows the story of two men who find themselves in a twisted game of life and death orchestrated by a serial killer called “Jigsaw.”
+The film traces the story of two individuals who become ensnared in a macabre contest of survival and mortality masterminded by a murderer known as “Jigsaw.”
 Its budget was $1.2 million.
 It made $103.9 million and became a cultural phenomenon, spawning several sequels and a franchise.

 9. Coherence (2013)